thenewdarling/Spellbook/Spells/Shield.md

 **1st-level abjuration**

-*Casting time*: 1 reaction, which you take when you are hit by an attack or targeted by the magic missile spell
+*Casting time*: 1 reaction, which you take when you are hit by an attack or targeted by the [[Magic Missile]] spell

 *Range*: Self